CA-PO-26-RECAP-Home-16x9

 Scott Wedgewood stopped 24 of the 25 shots he faced to record his first Stanley Cup Playoff win and help the Avalanche defeat the Los Angeles Kings 2-1 in Game One of the First Round on Sunday at Ball Arena.
 Artturi Lehkonen and Logan O'Connor scored for Colorado, while Nathan MacKinnon and Jack Drury each recorded an assist.

 Colorado outshot Los Angeles 30-25 overall that included an 22-16 mark through the first two periods of the game.
-On special teams, the Avalanche killed three of four penalties it took.
+Additionally, the Avalanche killed three of four penalties it took with Wedgewood stopping five of six shots while Colorado was short-handed.

 How It Happened